BLOOMINGTON – WTIU Public Television is hosting a free, virtual conference to explore, explain, and navigate some of the issues of growing older.

 Each session will include a live chat feature so participants can ask experts questions.

-The fourth annual WTIU Conference on Aging is made possible with support from presenting partner Bloomington Health Foundation; supporting partners Community Lincoln, Hickory Audiology, and Cook Group; and contributing partners Comfort Keepers, Elder’s Journey Home Care, Santo Family Insurance, Dr. Brittain for Vibrant Life, and Bell Trace.
+The fifth annual WTIU Conference on Aging is made possible with support from presenting partner Bloomington Health Foundation; supporting partners Community Lincoln of Bloomington, Cook Medical, Hickory Audiology, and Meadowood; and contributing partners Bell Trace, Comfort Keepers, Elder’s Journey Home Care, Estate and Downsizing Specialists, Jill’s House Assisted Living with Memory Care and Monroe County YMCA.

 For more information about the conference, contact Joan Padawan, WTIU Events Coordinator, at 812-856-2174.